JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 ![Examples](https://github.com/JunMa11/COVID-19-CT-Seg-Benchmark/blob/master/utils/ImageExamples.png)

-## Segmentation Task 1: Learning with a limited annotations
+## Segmentation Task 1: Learning with limited annotations

 > This task is based on the COVID-19-CT-Seg dataset with 20 cases.
 Three subtasks are to segment lung, infection or both of them.
 For each task, 5-fold cross-validation results should be reported.
 >